aeabreu/java-site/README.md

 **Technical Writer**, Skrimmage Project, SF, CA, _Feb 2017 - Current_

 + Created UML diagrams for the MONGO DB using Gliffy.
-+ Created and maintained the [Skrimmage API](https://app.swaggerhub.com/apis/skankbunnysquad/skrimmage/v1) documents for the using Swagger and YAML.
++ Created and maintained the [Skrimmage API](https://app.swaggerhub.com/apis/skankbunnysquad/skrimmage/v1) documentation through Swagger using YAML.
 + Developed my presence on Github and in other venues for tech writing specific to the engineer community.

 **IT Tech Writer**, Disys for Kaiser Permanente (Contract), Oakland, CA, _Sep 2015 - Dec 2016_